How much sleep do you need in midlife?

 MenoLabs News | Fri, Nov 18, 2022

 Hustle culture glamorizes the idea of getting very little sleep in order to accomplish more throughout the day.
-But the truth is, getting enough rest is non-negotiable.
+But the truth is, getting enough rest is non-negotiable, if you want to be healthy, feel good, and get things done with a clear head.
 But as important as it is to get enough sleep, it’s also important to avoid oversleeping.

 How perimenopause and menopause can affect sleep

-We’ve established that oversleeping can be just as harmful as undersleeping, but let’s be honest: women in their perimenopause and menopause years tend to struggle with sleeplessness and not getting enough rest.
-In the 2015 National Health Interview Survey:
+Though oversleeping can be just as harmful as undersleeping, let’s be honest: women in their perimenopause and menopause years tend to struggle with sleeplessness and not getting enough rest.
+In the 2015 National Health Interview Survey, researchers found:

 • More than one in four middle-aged women reported having trouble falling and staying asleep four or more times throughout the week.